theogiraudet/Bookshelf/docs/modules/view.md

   :::
 ```

-*Change the block you are looking at:*
+*Example: Change the block you are looking at:*

 ```mcfunction
 # Once (will run if you are targeting a block)